How FICO Credit Scores Are Calculated

-Because we live in an automated, you're probably not surprised to hear that your ability to repay your mortgage comes down to one number.
-The years of paying your various bills: your mortgage, car payments, and credit card bills can be analyzed, sliced, diced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.
+All the years you've been paying your various bills: your mortgage, car payments, and credit card bills are analyzed, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.

-- Your Credit Card Balances - How many accounts do you hold?
-How much do you owe on your accounts?
+- Balances on your Credit Cards - How many credit card accounts do you hold, and how much do you owe?

-- Credit Inquiries - How many times have you had your credit checked for a loan?
+- Inquiries on Your Credit - How many times have you had your credit checked for a loan?

 Is it possible to improve your FICO score?
-Despite what you hear from "credit repair" companies, the FICO score is built on your lifelong credit history, so it's not possible to raise it significantly in the short term.
+So called "credit repair" companies advertise quick fixes, but the FICO score is built on your lifetime credit history, so it's not possible to raise it significantly in the short term.
 (Of course you must appeal incorrect items on your credit report.)

-To raise your score, you've got to have the reports that the agencies use to build it.
-Of course, you need the score as well.
-Fair Isaac, the company that offered the original FICO credit score, sells credit scores on its website: myFICO.com.
-It's inexpensive, fast, and easy to get your credit score along with reports from all three reporting agencies.
-They also provide helpful information and online tools that help you understand how to improve your FICO score.
+Before you can improve your FICO score, you must know your score and be sure that the reports from each reporting agency are correct.
+Fair Isaac, the company that offered the original FICO credit score, offers credit scores on myFICO.com.
+It's inexpensive, fast, and easy to get your credit score along with credit reports from all three reporting agencies.
+Also available are helpful information and tools that help you analyze what actions might have the greatest impact on your FICO score.

-You can get a free credit report once per year from the three major credit reporting agencies when you visit AnnualCreditReport.com.
-While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.
+You can get a free credit report every year from the three major credit reporting agencies at AnnualCreditReport.com.
+These reports do not include a free score, but it's very inexpensive to get one at the same time.